arajput222/My-Practice/README.md

 # Overview

-   This is a deep learning ANN project using keras.I am done this project using Google colab.D
+   This is a deep learning ANN project using keras.I am done this project using Google colab.